-- The star of this review, the Stronic Surf, is best for more intense vaginal mouth stim, and also for giving your back wall all the attention it deserves.
-The tapered shape will be appealing for folks who have problems taking toys with bulbous heads, like the Stronic G. (Or see the Stronic One/Eins if you want a tapered toy that’s not so ridgy.)
+- The star of this review, the Stronic Surf, is best for stimulating the mouth of the vagina, and also for giving your back wall all the attention it deserves.
+The tapered shape will be appealing for anyone who doesn’t like toys with bulbous heads (like the Stronic G, next).
 The Stronic Surf is also capable of rubbing against your perineum/taint—a feeling that none of my other pulsators and thrusters give me, and one that really adds to clitoral stimulation.
-But keep in mind that the Stronic Surf is also the largest of the Stronics.
-The last ridge is over 1.8″ diameter, well above average size, though if you’re like me, you’ll want to use for external stimulation instead of inserting it.
-The Surf’s next-to-last ridge is much closer to average, at 5″ circumference (about 1.6″ diameter)—but that still makes it bigger than the Stronic G’s bulbous head.

 - The Stronic G’s name gives it all away: this pulsator’s meant for G-spot stimulation.
 I was delighted to have it as my first Stronic: I was wowwed by its fast, rhythmic motion.
 I still pull out the Stronic G when I want more focused G-spot pressure.
-But when I want something broader and more realistic…
+But when I want something more realistic, more penis-like…

 - …then of course there’s the Stronic Real.
-What can I say, I like the realistic shapes, so this is the one that I personally use the most.
-The Stronic Real’s streamlined shaft ends in a coronal ridge that sticks out just the right amount to tease my whole front wall until I give in to waves of orgasms—and hands-free ones, at that.
+What can I say, I like the phallic shapes, so this is the one that I personally use the most.
+The Stronic Real’s streamlined shaft ends in a coronal ridge that teases my whole front vaginal wall until I give in to waves of orgasms—and hands-free ones, at that.

 This Stronic Surf is a heavy hitter, and if you’re looking for a sleeker, smoother shape, then I would definitely recommend other Stronic pulsators instead.